jwtx1980/Pylinac_BulkCBCT_Analysis/README.md

 pylinac-bulkcbct-ui
 ```

 Open the printed URL (default `http://127.0.0.1:5000/`) and provide the root directory that contains your CBCT studies.
-Pick the Catphan phantom model you plan to analyse against, adjust the image extensions if needed, and run the scan.
-The page displays summary metadata, a table of the detected studies, and automatically runs the selected Pylinac Catphan analysis to surface successes, failures, and text summaries for each dataset.
+Pick the Catphan phantom model you plan to analyse against, adjust the image extensions if needed, and click **Pull CBCTs** to review the discovered studies.
+Once you are happy with the list, press **Run Catphan Analysis** to execute the selected Pylinac analysis.
+The page displays summary metadata for the scan, a table of detected studies, and per-study Catphan analysis outcomes when requested.

 ## Development